JKeoLeyva/SWEN-Project/docs/DesignDoc.md

     piece to signify the end of your turn.
 Obviously, this cannot work in an online format, so Pure Fabrication was needed.

+## Sprint 3 Changes
+    The only significant changes made during Sprint 3 was the addition of dependency injection nearly everywhere, and the simplification of logic in both the Game and Turn classes.